Digital Program | Animal Classification and Adaptations

 Analyse skulls and explore artefacts to understand the complex world of animal classification and adaptation.
 Students can use their newfound understanding of animal classification to organise the diversity of the animal kingdom at Melbourne Zoo.
 Students will learn how their understanding of animal adaptations and classification can help them to save wildlife.

-Use activities in the Teaching Guide to deepen students’ learning.
+Use activities in the Teaching Guide and Workbook to deepen students’ learning.

 Use the Teaching Guide to enable students to master their knowledge and skills in real-world contexts.